msu-denver/prog3thedreamteam/README_TEMPLATE2.md

 ## User Stories

 US#1: Story Points: 3
-    The website lists all items curently available by store on the homepage with no log inn required
+    The website lists all items curently available by store on the homepage with no log in required

 US#2: Story Points: 3
     The restaurant has an Admin account able to add new items and delete old items on the menu through the back end.